Skip to content

 CSV anonymizer use cases

-When teams use a CSV or Excel anonymizer
+When should teams use a CSV or Excel anonymizer?

 This tool fits the common moments where raw spreadsheet exports are useful but the original values should not travel with them.
 The goal is not to redact a screenshot.
 It is to produce a shareable spreadsheet that still behaves like the source file.